davidbalbert/thimble/README.markdown

 - Bash
 - A C compiler
 - Make
-- libsdl (for QEMU)
 - Ruby (any version should do)

 ## Building and running

 ```
-$ bash setup.bash   # Downloads and builds cross compiler toolchain.
+$ bash mktoolchain.bash   # Downloads and builds compiler and assembler.
 Only run this once.

 $ source env.bash
 (thimble) $ make qemu